rahadenbagas/cdtPy/README.md

 # Climate Data Tools for Python v 0.2.0 (Beta Version)

-A simple Python package for analyzing of climate-related disciplines of Earth science data.
+A simple Python package for analyzing climate-related disciplines of Earth science data.
 Inspired by and (partially) translated from Climate Data Toolbox for MATLAB by Greene et.al., 2019 (doi:10.1029/2019GC008392).
 Disclaimer: This is a beta or pre-distribution version.